goelujjawal/goelujjawal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
  I'm a passionate learner that is always eager to gain more experience.
-Currently a B.Tech final year student in Computer Science at Raj Kumar Goel Institute of Technology, Ghaziabad.
+Currently working as a System Engineer in Tata Consultancy Services (TCS).

  - 🔭 I’m currently working on Machine Learning.
  - 🌱 I’m currently learning Data Structures.